xtmtd/Phylogenomics/scripts/README.md

 4. Input the name of input directory containing all gene trees, e.g., gene_trees/.
 5. Input the name of input directory containing all loci alignments, e.g. 4-trim/clipkit-kpic/.
 6. Input the name of output directory, or an existing directory, e.g., ABS (the name of output directory can write according to the tree-based strategy).
 All the fasta files after filtering based gene trees, and the list of loci will be placed in this folder.
 7. Input the option for tree-based strategy for loci filtering: 1. average bootstrap support (ABS); 2. degree of violation of the molecular clock (DVMC); 3. treeness; 4. signal-to-noise ratio (treeness over RCV); 5. spurious homologs identification.
-Enter the number which tree-based strategy for loci filtering will be choosen.
+Enter the number which tree-based strategy for loci filtering be choosen.
 8. Input the threshod, i.e., the ABS threshod (the minimum value), the DVMC threshod (the maximum value), the treeness or treeness/RCV threshod (the minimum value).

  ● **treeshrink.sh:**